isomerpages/govtech-corp/media/technews/_posts/2024-07-22-post-Five Ways You’re Already Using AI.md

 Open your preferred e-commerce site, and the latest video game console, along with all the must-have accessories, are already awaiting you on the home screen.</p>
 <p>Or perhaps you’re looking for your next career move?
-Over at the <a href="https://www.mycareersfuture.gov.sg/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">My Careers Future</a> job
+Over at the <a href="https://www.mycareersfuture.gov.sg/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">MyCareersFuture</a> job
 portal, jobs that match your experience and professional profile continually surface while you browse the different positions available.</p>
 <p>These recommendations are made possible by algorithms that take in factors